Castlemartin House and Estate: Lands

 The estate lands of around 750 acre are a mix of parkland and working areas, crossed by avenues and watercourses.
 Both a stud farm, Castlemartin Stud, and a cattle breeding operation, Castlemartin Charolais Herd, are present, with two farm yards, as well as gardens designed by Lanning Roper.
 Some Irish donkeys are also resident.
 There are many rose plantations, and some outstanding trees, including a Monkey Puzzle tree.

 Since the 1830s, a new main avenue has been made, though traces of the old remain, and much of the historic woodland has been removed, notably around the main house.

 Entries in the National Inventory of Architectural Heritage for Castlemartin note the survival of sections of wrought iron railings from around 1830, on rubble stone boundary walls.

 In addition to the boundary Pinkeen Stream, there are a number of artificial water channels on the land.

 Castlemartin Stud

 Stud facilities include two stable yards, 89 loose boxes, a horse walker and a lunge ring.

-Under O'Reilly ownership, the stud farm was part of a structure which held animals locally as well as in France, England, Australia, South Africa and the USA, had 155 broodmares (at three locations) and 105 horses in training at the beginning of 2008.
+Under O'Reilly ownership, the stud farm was part of a structure which held animals locally as well as in France, England, Australia, South Africa and the US, had 155 broodmares (at three locations) and 105 horses in training at the beginning of 2008.
 The Stud raced horses in the colours of Belvedere College and of Lady O'Reilly's Skymarc Farm (France).